MikeyRedmon/ComponentCastWebsite/readme.md

 In the Github Repository navigate to the settings tab, from there the source section drop down menu select the master Branch.
 Once the master branch is selected it will be automatically refreshed with a detailed ribbon display.

 The Live Link can be found here; [Component Cast Website](https://mikeyredmon.github.io/ComponentCastWebsite/)

+## Credits

+### Content

+The PR Viking font was created by Pter Rempel, and the Bebas Neue Font was created by Dharma Type.

+### Media

+The Images and icons where produced, created and provided by Alex Dunk.
+CEO of The Component Cast.